-Jolada Hittina Poori is a delicious mixed flour poori from North Karnataka.
-The flour is majorly made of Jowar flour, with the addition of few other flours to make a healthy version.
+Jolada Hittina Poori is a delicious poori fom North Karnataka.
+They make it using a mix of different flours.
+The major percentage of the flour mix is with Jowar flour.
+Along with Jowar, they add a few other flours to make a healthy version.

-This poori or vade can also be referred to as five flours vade as it is made with a mix of five different whole grains and lentils.
-Typically these are milled in large quantities and stored.
-When you require to make the pooris, a spicy mixture of spices and chili is added to the flour and deep fried.
-In the North Karnataka, they call this as Jolada Vade and I too went along with this as the person who shared this recipe did.
+We can refer to this poori or vade as five flours vade.
+It is a mix of five different whole grains and lentils.
+Typically they mill these flours in large quantities and store them year long.
+When you require to make the pooris, we can add a spicy mixture of spices and chili to the flour and deep-fried.
+In North Karnataka, they call this Jolada Vade and I too went along with this as the person who shared this recipe did.

-These deep fried Jowar Poori can be served with amla chutney and gasagase payasa on the side.
+We can serve this deep-fried Jowar Poori with amla chutney and gasagase payasa on the side.
 I served it with Coconut chutney and kesari.
-The measurement of the poori yields 20 number of big sized vade/poori.
+The measurement of the poori yields 20 big-sized vade/poori.

 PIN This for Later!

-Though this is a deep fried dish, the whole grains or flour used makes it an interesting one.
+Though this is a deep-fried dish, the whole grains or flour used makes it an interesting one.
 You can go ahead and add the whole grains and get it milled.
-I used the flour instead.
+I used flour instead.

 Instead of using cups, I used the ingredients in the same ratio.
 With the measurement I have given below, I got about 10 pooris.

-Rolling out these discs are quite tricky as the dough tends to stick to the board.
+Rolling out these discs is quite tricky as the dough tends to stick to the board.
 Each time you roll out, make sure you dust it well.